 (RJD1.11) MATTERHORN (MAT): Ships of this class were surprisingly uncommon, given the plentiful asteroids of this size, and were probably considered uneconomic, vulnerable or embarrassing.

 (RJD1.12) MT.
-VESUVIUS CARGO SHIP (VES): A basic asteroid cargo box, scarcely better than a bulk freighter, the Vesuvius is cheap, slow and largely defenceless, and often considered expendable if there is little cargo and no valuable personnel on board.
+VESUVIUS CARGO SHIP (VES): A basic asteroid cargo box, scarcely better than a bulk freighter, the Vesuvius carries as much cargo as a Mt Cook on a smaller and almost weaponless hull.
+It is cheap, slow and largely defenceless, and often considered expendable if there is little cargo and no valuable personnel on board.
 The Federation reporting name derives from the ship's tendency to explode.
 After Y160, these ships were considered obsolete.